pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** What happens and how is this related to what is in the `package.json` file?

-* **Your Answer:** It runs the script for "test" and returns the string defined as the value on the test key:value pair.
+* **Your Answer:** It runs the CLI command in the key:value pair for "test" under the scripts key in package.json.
+In this case, it echos the string and exits.

 ---